Barren Strawberry Quick Growing Guide

 SB_Johnny, CC BY-SA 3.0, via Wikimedia Commons

-Barren Strawberry has masses of beautiful yellow daisy flowers at the ends of the stems from early to late spring, which are most effective when planted in groupings.
-Its round compound leaves remain green in colour throughout the season.
+Barren Strawberry is a perennial plant that produces an abundance of vibrant yellow daisy flowers at the ends of its stems from early to late spring.
+These flowers are most effective when planted in groups.
+Its round, compound leaves retain their green colour throughout the growing season, even into the winter months.

 Quick Growing Guide